Applying to a Degree Program

 Notification of Admission

-Admission decisions and notification are completed in mid-June.
+Admission decisions and notification will be completed by the end of May (see Key Dates below).
 Notifications will be sent via email and paper mail.
 Following receipt of the notification letter, you have two weeks to accept or reject the offer.